 - affective (positive feelings)

-- Some people want to make a gender transition even though they don’t feel any distress.
+- Some people want to make a gender transition even though they do not feel any distress.
 They may even like their current gender identity or expression.

-- You do not need to have “dysphoria” to be transgender.
+- You do not need to have distress or “dysphoria” to make a gender transition.

-- Many people wonder if their unhappiness is related to sex and gender, or maybe something else.
+- Many people wonder if they are not happy because of their sex and gender.
+Some people question if it may be something else.
 See the list below.

 Should I transition?

-You are not a fake if you’re not sure.
+You are not a fake if you are not sure.
 Gender transition is a leap of faith, and it is good to look before you leap!
 Being unsure is fine.
 Some people will say you are just confused, or it is a fad, or you want attention.
-Don’t listen to them.
+Do not listen to them.

 Listen to yourself.
 Listen to your hopes and dreams.
-Listen to your doubts and concerns.
-Better yet, find someone you can speak with about your thoughts.
+Listen to your doubts and fears.
+Better yet, find someone you can talk with about your thoughts.
 Talking out loud is much better than sitting with your own thoughts or communicating by text.
-Some people find it helpful to speak with a therapist.
+Some people find it helps to talk with a therapist.
 I did.

 Some things to think about